 Golden Gift Field

 The Golden Gift field always features a high-quality bunch of 2YOs who fight it out for a mammoth amount of prize money.
-While we don’t know which runners are going to take part in the 2024 Golden Gift, based on history, we know we will see some of the best 2YOs the country has to offer.
+It’s not race week just yet, so we don’t know which runners are due to line up in the race.
+We will keep an eye on things and bring you the final field when we can.

 A good way to get a sneak peek into the runners that might make an appearance in the Golden Gift is to check out the odds for the race, if available.
 The odds market will feature all the more favoured runners, who are likely targeting the Golden Gift, which is why their odds are shorter than others.